u12206050/vue-snake/README.md

 ## Vue Snake
 HTML and JS built snake like game

-Very basic conceptused as example of Vue update and rendering capabilities.
+Very basic concept, used as example of Vue update and rendering capabilities.

 ### Install